 Reheating Balsamic Roasted Brussel Sprouts

 Reheating leftover roasted brussel sprouts is so easy!
 The best method, in my opinion, is using the oven.

-Preheat your oven to 350°F (175°C) and spread the leftover sprouts (don’t defrost if you’ve frozen them) evenly on a baking sheet.
+Preheat your oven to 350°F (175°C/Gas Mark 4) and spread the leftover sprouts (don’t defrost if you’ve frozen them) evenly on a baking sheet.
 Bake for about 10 to 15 minutes or until they’re hot and crispy again!

-Brussel sprouts are a cruciferous vegetable like cabbage or broccoli.
+Brussel sprouts are cruciferous vegetables like cabbage or broccoli.
 When overcooked, they produce chemicals that can give that sulfur odor that none of us enjoy.
 My roasted brussel sprouts have a quick roast at high heat – so they’ll be perfectly cooked and never smelly!

 If your sprouts turned out soggy, it’s possible they were overcrowded in the pan!
 It’s important to give them lots of space so they don’t steam.
-Also, make sure you roast them until they reach your desired level of crispiness!
+Roast the sprouts until they reach your desired level of crispiness!
 If they’re still not crispy after the initial time listed, you can add 5-minute intervals until they’re delightfully crisp!